-Joe’s Special: it’s a revelation.
-I recently asked followers what recipes they are looking for for back to school and there was an overwhelming consensus: dishes with ground beef that are reasonable and easy for fall.
-I wanted to change it up by adding pork and exotic mushrooms but it stays true to the original with ground beef, onions, spinach and eggs.
+Joe’s Special: it’s simply a revelation.
+I recently asked followers what recipes they are looking for for back to school.
+There was an overwhelming consensus: recipes with ground beef that are reasonable and easy for fall!
+I wanted to change it up by adding pork and exotic mushrooms but stay true to the original with ground beef, onions, spinach and eggs.

-If you have never heard of Joe’s Special, you are not alone.
-A Northern California and Pacific Northwest diner staple, it originated in the 1920’s in an Italian-American restaurant in San Francisco, called New Joe’s (although there is a debate about whether it was actually New Joe’s OR Original Joe’s!)
-While the New Joe’s is long gone, the tradition of Joe’s Special stayed – the perfect fall dish that’s great for breakfast, lunch or dinner.
+If you have never heard of a Joe’s Special, you are not alone.
+A Northern California and Pacific Northwest diner staple of eggs, ground beef, and spinach, it originates in the 1920’s in an Italian-American restaurant in San Francisco, called New Joe’s (although there is a debate about whether it was actually New Joe’s or Original Joe’s!)
+While the New Joe’s is long gone, the tradition of a Joe’s Special remains.
+The perfect fall dish that’s great for breakfast, lunch or dinner.

 Print